Skip Navigation

 3. When tasting foods use clean utensils.

-4. Discuss appropriate use of gloves.
+4. Discuss the appropriate use of gloves.

-• Single use gloves.
+• Single-use gloves.

 • Wash hands before putting on gloves.